-11.2.2 Where Rec.
-ITU-T X.680 | ISO/IEC 8824-1, 22.7, applies, the bitstring shall have all trailing 0 bits removed before it is encoded.
+11.2.2 Where ITU-T Rec.
+X.680 | ISO/IEC 8824-1, subclause 19.7 applies, the bitstring shall have all trailing 0 bits removed before it is encoded.

-NOTE 1 - In the case where a size constraint has been applied, the abstract value delivered by a decoder to the application will be one of those satisfying the size constraint and differing from the transmitted value only in the number of trailing 0 bits.
+1 In the case where a size constraint has been applied, the abstract value delivered by a decoder to the application will be one of those satisfying the size constraint and differing from the transmitted value only in the number of trailing 0 bits.

-NOTE 2 - If a bitstring value has no 1 bits, then an encoder shall encode the value with a length of 1 and an initial octet set to 0.
+2 If a bitstring value has no 1 bits then an encoder shall encode the value with a length of 1 and an initial octet set to 0.